acoustic-content-samples/sample-wca-form-components/README.md

 ![embed example](/doc/images/embedExample.png)

 ## Samples go live
+1. Ensure your new pages and content items are published.
-1. Go to Your WCH homepage -> YOUR USERNAME on the top bar -> Hub information.
+2. Go to your WCH homepage -> **your username** on the header -> Hub information.
-2. You could view your newest site by clicking "Live site".
+3. View your published site by clicking "Live site".

 ### Advanced customization of the WCA form component
 If you would like to add additional features or updated styling to your WCA form:
 1. Open _src/app/layouts/wca-embed-form_ in the _wch-site-application_ directory.
 2. Edit the html, scss and ts files.
 3. Use the [development server](https://github.com/ibm-wch/wch-site-application#changing-the-tenant), if desired.
-4. From within the wch-site-application directory run `npm run build-deploy`
+4. When you're done editing, run `npm run build-deploy` from within the wch-site-application directory.

 ## License
 See the included license file [License](license.txt).